Hydrocortisone / neomycin / polymyxin b topical Side Effects

 1. "Product Information.
 Cortisporin Topical (hydrocortisone/neomycin/polymyxin B topical)."
 Monarch Pharmaceuticals Inc, Bristol, TN.

-Not all side effects for hydrocortisone / neomycin / polymyxin b topical may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of hydrocortisone / neomycin / polymyxin b topical may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about hydrocortisone/neomycin/polymyxin b topical